What You Own (Assets)

 Net worth is a single numerical value that represents your financial health.
 It is calculated by adding the current market value of everything you own (Assets) and subtracting the total of everything you owe (Liabilities).

 In simple terms, if you were to sell everything you own today and pay off all your debts, the cash remaining in your pocket would be your Personal Net Worth.
 Tracking this figure over time is far more important than just tracking your monthly salary, as it shows your true progress toward financial freedom.
+To calculate how much you need for the future, use our Retirement Planner.

 Why Tracking Net Worth is Important